For Future Bankruptcy Clients

 - Credit Report Fee:

-For most clients we obtain information about your debts from the three major credit reporting bureaus.
+We obtain information about your debts from the major credit reporting bureaus.
 The reports are integrated with our software and provides us better information than the free credit reports, which leads to more accurate and complete disclosures in your bankruptcy case.
-The provider we use charges $40 for one person, or $70 for a married couple.
+The provider we use charges between $25-$33 for one person, and $50-$66 for a married couple.

 - Credit Counseling Fees: